History of SRSU

 Program Focus: the Sciences and the Arts

-In its eighth decade, the university promotes scientific research in biology, geology, and range animal science, with particular emphasis on Chihuahuan Desert studies, and is involved in cooperative projects with the private non-profit Chihuahuan Desert Research Institute.
+Over its 100 year history, the university promotes scientific research in biology, geology, and range animal science, with particular emphasis on Chihuahuan Desert studies, and is involved in cooperative projects with the private non-profit Chihuahuan Desert Research Institute.
 Through the university's Center for Big Bend Studies, research and educational activities are conducted in the historical, cultural and economic development of the Trans-Pecos region and adjacent areas in Mexico and New Mexico.

 The Outdoor Summer Theatre of the Big Bend performs for hundreds of visitors each year, and musical productions and athletic events are popular attractions.
 The university was a founding member of the non-scholarship American Southwest Conference and was the birthplace of the National Intercollegiate Rodeo Association.

 In 1985, the off-site campuses became known as Rio Grande College, and they offer junior, senior and graduate work in selected programs in Castroville, Del Rio, Eagle Pass and Uvalde; all located on the campuses of Southwest Texas Junior College.

 Sul Ross State University Leadership